 This Sauvignon Blanc is unoaked, with bright acidity, and aromatic.
 With some tropical guava, grapefruit, and lime zest layered on an underlying bed of fresh green herbs, this bottle straddles the divide between Sancerre and Marlborough styles of the variety.

-Cuisine: Goes best with goat cheese, Caesar salad, fresh white fish, crudos, ceviche.
+Pairings: Goes best with goat cheese, Caesar salad, fresh white fish, crudos, ceviche.